JustinLex/pythonricing/README.md

 Check out their example app if you want to see some proper production-ready python code.
 (Though their app isn't as well containerized and Kubernetes-ready as this app is!)

+Note: Even though loguru is supposed to be asynchronous, it still seems to generate an entire millisecond of latency per request.
+It's possible that loguru is not asynchronous when logging to stdout.

 ### Operations
 Everything is deployed with OCI containers and Kubernetes manifests, which can be run with podman.